-Tourney and Altus are the introductory groupsets from Shimano that are found on kids mountain bikes and mountain bikes under AU$600.
+Tourney and Altus are the introductory groupsets from Shimano that are commonly found on kids mountain bikes and mountain bikes under AU$600.
 Designed for recreational riding; rough and muddy off-road riding is beyond the design criteria of these two options.
 From our experience testing bikes of this category, you want to look for bikes with an aluminium, handlebar and it also pays to look for wheels that feature “Double Wall” rims to ensure they stay straight.
-All bikes chosen here tick these boxes.
+All bikes selected here tick all of these boxes.

 Giant ATX 2